CreatiParser: Generative Image Parsing of Raster Graphic Designs into Editable Layers: Experiments

 \textit{LTA} presents an interesting asymmetry: removing it leaves visual disentanglement degrades severely---S-IoU falls to roughly half its original value and the L1 error increases by $3.6\times$.
 It confirms that cross-branch token exchange is specifically essential for background--sticker separation, even though it has no bearing on text parsing quality.

-\textit{ParserReward} removal leads to modest but consistent drops across all metrics on the Parser-40K dataset.
-Rather than building foundational capability, ParserReward serves as a complementary refinement mechanism that sharpens the model on hard cases through reward-aligned policy updates.
+\textit{ParserReward} removal leads to modest but consistent drops across the \emph{text-dependent} metrics on the Parser-40K dataset (T-IoU $0.896{\to}0.873$, RGB L1 $0.0410{\to}0.0435$), while the sticker IoU is unchanged ($0.862$).
+This asymmetry is expected: ParserReward-guided GRPO updates only the Qwen3-VL text parser and leaves the frozen diffusion branches---hence the sticker and background layers---untouched, so it cannot and does not alter the non-text metrics.
+Rather than building foundational capability, ParserReward serves as a complementary refinement mechanism that sharpens the text parser on hard cases through reward-aligned policy updates.